Padraig Rushe

-Outside of his business career, Rushe spent years as a musician.
+Outside of his business career, Rushe spent years as a singer-songwriter and musician.
 He is a former member of the Dublin Gospel Choir, with whom he released 3 albums.
 In May 2008, he was featured on MTV's "Get Seen Get Heard: Contenders".
 In 2009 he recorded and released his own solo album GreyWold, on his own independent record and management label Loud Child.